astrohart/xyLOGIX.DarkMessageBox/README.md

 One should note that it really is only necessary to call `DarkMessageBoxThemeManager.ApplyTheme` once, at the start of your application -- or, when you toggle between `Light` and `Dark` modes -- to set the theme for all message boxes in your application.
 However, you can call it as many times as you like, and it will apply the theme you specify.
 This may be handy if there are a few isolated message boxes that you want to have a different theme than the rest of your application.

+This theme is included in this package as the `SystemColorTheme` class in the `xyLOGIX.DarkMessageBox.Themes` namespace.
+You can refer to it in your code via the static `SystemColorTheme.Instance` property.

+Furthermore, the `SystemColorTheme` class can be inherited, and its `Apply` method can be overridden to customize the look and feel of the message box even further.
+This is useful if you want to create your own custom theme that is based on the `SystemColorTheme` class.

+Just remember, if you do override the `SystemColorTheme.Apply` method, to call the base-class version first.

 ---
 **NOTE:** To ensure elements from previous themes do not carry over to the next, each implementation of the `IDarkMessageBoxTheme.Apply` method MUST start out by calling the `DarkMessageBoxMetrics.Reset` method PRIOR to then customizing the look and feel of the message box.

 Calling `DarkMessageBoxMetrics.Reset` resets the dialog style, colors, look, and feel to the default, professional dark theme.

+Overrides of an `Apply` method from a derived class inheriting one of the theme(s) that ship with this NuGet package must call the base-class version first; it is not necessary to call the `DarkMessageBoxMetrics.Reset` method in this case, as the base-class version of `Apply` will do that for you.

 ---